-Sometimes referred to as the Hampi of central India because of its treasure trove of ruins, Mandu is one of the top tourist places in Madhya Pradesh, yet is still delightfully off the beaten path.
-This abandoned city from the Mughal era is spread over a 2,000 feet high hilltop, and surrounded by a 45 kilometer stretch of wall.
-Its spectacular main entrance, located to the north, faces Delhi and is called Dilli Darwaza (Delhi Door).
+Sometimes referred to as the Hampi of Central India because of its treasure trove of ruins, Mandu is one of the top tourist places in Madhya Pradesh, yet is still delightfully off the beaten path.
+This abandoned city from the Mughal era is spread over a 2,000 foot-high hilltop, and enclosed by a 45 kilometer (28 mile) stretch of wall.
+Its spectacular main entrance, located to the north, faces Delhi and is called Dilli Darwaza (Delhi Gate).

-Mandu's history stretches back to the 10th century when it was founded as the fort capital of the Parmar rulers of Malwa.
-It was subsequently occupied by a succession of Mughal rulers from 1401 to 1561, who set up their indulgent kingdom there, resplendent with exquisite lakes and palaces.
-Mandu was invaded and captured by Mughal Akbar in 1561, and then taken over by the Marathas in 1732.
-The capital of Malwa was moved to Dhar, and the decline of Mandu's fortunes began.
+Mandu was founded in the 10th century as the fort capital of the Parmar rulers of Malwa.
+It was subsequently occupied by a succession of Mughal rulers in the 15th and 16th centuries.
+The Mughals set up their indulgent kingdom there, resplendent with exquisite lakes and palaces.
+Mandu was invaded and captured by Mughal Emperor Akbar in 1561, and then taken over by the Marathas in 1732.
+The capital of Malwa was moved to nearby Dhar, and the decline of Mandu's fortunes began.

-Mandu is located around two hours drive southwest of Indore, on greatly improved roads.
-The easiest way of getting there is to hire a car and driver from Indore (arrange for one to meet you at the airport, as Indore isn't an appealing city for tourists and there's no need to spend much time there).
-However, it's also possible to take a bus to Dhar and then another bus to Mandu.
-Indore is easily reachable both by domestic flight in India, and Indian Railways train.
+The road from Indore to Mandu is greatly improved.
+The easiest way of reaching Mandu is to hire a car and driver from Indore (arrange for one to meet you at the airport, as Indore isn't a must-see city for tourists and there's no need to spend much time there).
+If you're traveling on a budget, it's also possible to take a bus to Dhar and then another bus to Mandu.
+Indore is easily reachable by domestic flight in India and Indian Railways train.

 When to Visit

 By far the most impressive and extensive is the Royal Enclave Group, a collection of palaces built by various rulers around three tanks.
-The highlight is the multi-level Jahaz Mahal (Ship Palace), which apparently used to house Sultan Ghiyas-ud-din-Khilji's substantial harem of women.
+The highlight is the multi-level Jahaz Mahal (Ship Palace), which apparently used to house Sultan Ghiyas-ud-din-Khilji's substanital harem women.
 It appears evocatively illuminated on moonlit nights.

-Most centrally located, in the heart of Mandu's marketplace, the Village Group consists of a mosque that's considered to be the finest example of Afghan architecture in India, and Hoshang Shah's tomb (both of which provided inspiration for the construction of the Taj Mahal centuries later), as well as the Ashrafi Mahal with its detailed Islamic pillarwork.
+The Village Group is most centrally-located, in the heart of Mandu's marketplace.
+It's comprised of a mosque that's considered to be the finest example of Afghan architecture in India, and Hoshang Shah's tomb (both of which provided inspiration for the construction of the Taj Mahal centuries later).
+Plus, Ashrafi Mahal with its detailed Islamic pillar work.

 Where to Stay